amindeed/Pragmatic-Dev-Learning/README.md

 ## 1. _“Learn It By Doing It!”_

-Learn as you progressively develop a set of reusable code snippets addressing common technical problems —*as technical objectives*— that make up the building blocks of modern applications. _(This sub-map is still actively revised)_ :
+Learn as you progressively develop a set of reusable code snippets addressing common technical problems —*as technical objectives*— that make up the building blocks of most applications. _(This sub-map is still actively revised)_ :

 ![Learn_It_By_Doing_It](assets/Learn_It_By_Doing_It.png)

 ## 2. _“Learn As You Go!”_

-Learn as you go, from recommended books, tutorials and official documentations :
+Learn as you go, from recommended books, tutorials and official documentations.  _(This sub-map is occasionally revised)_  :

 ![Learn_As_You_Go](assets/Learn_As_You_Go.png)